Tuition, Expenses, and Financial Aid

 Available Research Areas (subject to confirmation with relevant faculty):

 - Law, Behavior and Social Science (including Law & Economics and Empirical Methods)

 - Comparative Intellectual Property Law (including data collection)

 - Environmental Law

 Students selected will work with a College of Law faculty member, receive a partial tuition and fee waiver and receive a monthly stipend.
 Please note, tuition waivers and monthly stipends may be taxable.

 Students selected for a research assistantship (RA) may still apply for merit-based scholarships from the College of Law.

 This program is supported in part by the Aggarwal Foundation Fund, the European Alumni Scholarship Fund, and the Raymond Geraldson International Legal Studies Fund.

 Financial Aid and Scholarships

 Admissions decisions are made separately from decisions regarding financial aid.
-An offer of admission does not guarantee that a student will receive financial aid.
-College of Law scholarships will not cover all of your expenses.
+An offer of admission does not guarantee that a student will receive financial aid and College of Law scholarships will not cover all expenses.
 All admitted candidates must be prepared to demonstrate that they can fully support themselves during the period of their studies in order to obtain a visa for entry into the United States.
 The University's Office of International Admissions will not process your application until the Declaration of Finances form and supporting documents have been received.